How to Measure Steel Tubing: OD vs ID for Accurate Sizing

 Conclusion

-Understanding the differences between inside and outside diameters—and how wall thickness affects both—is essential when selecting steel tubing.
+Understanding the differences between inside and outside diameters—and how wall thickness affects both—is essential when measuring steel tubing.
 These measurements impact flow capacity, strength, and compatibility.

 Whether for structural use or fluid transport, precise sizing ensures optimal performance.
 Always use accurate tools and industry standards to guide your selection for reliable, application-specific results.